srackley/senior-enrichment/README.md

 ### The tools

-Use at least sequelize, express, react, and redux when creating this app.
+Use at least xsequelize, xexpress, xreact, and redux when creating this app.
 You can incorporate any additional libraries or tools you wish.

 ### DB Design

-- Students
+x- Students
   * have profile info (e.g. name and email)
   * must be assigned to a campus

-- Campuses
+x- Campuses
   * have info such as a name and image
   * can have many students assigned (may have none)